(d) Useful lives of depreciable assets

 Level 1: This level includes financial assets that are measured by reference to quoted prices (unadjusted) in active markets for identical assets or liabilities.

-Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices).
+Level 2: This level includes financial assets and liabilities, measured using inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices).

 Level 3: This level includes financial assets and liabilities measured using inputs that are not based on observable market data (unobservable inputs).
 Fair values are determined in whole or in part, using a valuation model based on assumptions that are neither supported by prices from observable current market transactions in the same instrument nor are they based on available market data.

 • Management uses its best judgement in estimating the fair value of its financial instruments.
 However, there are inherent limitations in any estimation technique.
-Therefore, for substantially all financial instruments, the fair value estimates presented above are not necessarily indicative of all the amounts that the Company could have realised or paid in sale transactions as of respective dates. as such, the fair value of the financial instruments subsequent to the respective reporting dates may be different from the amounts reported at each year end.
+Therefore, for substantially ALL financial instruments, the fair value estimates presented above are not necessarily indicative of ALL the amounts that the Company could have realised or paid in sale transactions as of respective dates as such, the fair value of the financial instruments subsequent to the respective reporting dates May be different from the amounts reported at each year end.

-• There are no transfers between Level 1, Level 2 and Level 3 during the year ended March 31, 2024 and March 31, 2023
+• There are no transfers between Level 1, Level 2 and Level 3 during the year ended March 31, 2025 and March 31, 2024.

 41.3 Financial risk management objectives and Policies Financial risk management objectives